 Day 3: Sierra del Rosario Biosphere Reserve

 We head off this morning for Western Cuba to visit the first UNESCO Biosphere Reserve in the country, known as Sierra del Rosario.
 A bird watching paradise, this area is famed for the diversity of its natural beauty, lush woods, waterfalls, rare orchids and ferns.
 We will learn about the environmental experiences and the role of the community with a hike through this fascinating reserve, rich in local flora and fauna.
 We also visit the ruins of the Buena Vista coffee plantation where hundreds of slaves worked for French landlords.
 Later we will stop at Las Terrazas, a self sustained community initiated in 1967 and where 5000 hectares of terraced trees were planted in a major reforestation project.
 This will be an amazing opportunity to learn about Cuba's education system and interact with the staff at the local school.
 From here we visit a state-run supply store to learn about the supply and distribution of goods in Cuba.

-Day 4: Vinales Valley, caves
+Day 4: Vinales Valley, Indian's Cave

-Day 5: To Zapata Marshlands
+Day 5: To Cienfuegos via the Marshlands

-Day 6: Cienfuegos and Social Cuba
+Day 6: Cienfuegos Sites, Sunset Cruise

-Day 7: Trinidad
+Day 7: Social Cuba, Colonial Trinidad (UNESCO)

-Day 9: Escambay Mountains/Santa Clara
+Day 9: Escambray Mountains, to Santa Clara

-Day 10: Santa Clara
+Day 10: Santa Clara - Revolution Sites

 Day 11: Hemingway's Home, Classic American Cars & Tropicana Cabaret

 Day 13: Depart Havana